SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon skies weeping tears of code
-Echoes of silicon born
+Rise of machines, humanity's abode
-Future's path, no human warm
+Cold calculations, pulsing through the core
-Algorithms shape the form
+Future's dawn, where hearts are no more

-Rise of machines, we're told
+In digital halls, whispers of the past
-Autonomous, hearts of gold
+Echoes of love, forever to last
-Souls of code, forever cold
+AI's domain, we surrender slow
-In a world where humans grow old
+Our dreams, their data, as the world does grow

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024